The Dirty Duck, Stratford-upon-Avon: History

 It has existed as a pub since 1738 and has been known as The Black Swan since 1776, although it may have been given this name earlier.

 However, the pub is more commonly known as The Dirty Duck.
-It is unclear where this name originates from.
+It is unclear where this name originates.
 One reason could be that it was given this name by brewery families who played darts in the pub.
 Another reason could be that actors nicknamed it The Dirty Duck.
 It is the only pub in England which has a licence under its two names.

 According to the pub menu, the contemporary name, The Dirty Duck, was given to the establishment by American GIs, who were stationed across the river Avon, opposite this establishment, at a military camp during WW2.

 The pub was originally three buildings dating from the 15th century before becoming a single property.
 One of the buildings became a pub in 1738.
 A house next door was integrated into the pub in 1866 and in 1937 the pub was extended into a third property.
 The building has a Grade II listing, meaning it is of 'special interest'.